Labrador retrievers are dogs initially bred to be used as a working dog breed but also have a friendly and loving companion.

 - Nutrient-rich food that is easily digestible

-- Contains a probiotic blend to help with digestive health
+- It contains a probiotic blend to help with digestive health

 - Specifically designed to meet the nutritional needs of Labrador puppies